CAGameProg/materials/Chapter2/assignment.md

 Write a program that will calculate the number of perfect squares from 1 up to and including a certain number (1 is a perfect square).

+A perfect square is an integer which has an integer square root.
+Here are a few perfect squares:

+1, 4, 9, 16, 25, 36...

-Here an example (where the user enters 1000):
+Here an example of the program (where the user enters 1000):

 ```
 Enter an integer: 1000
 There are 31 perfect squares between 1 and 1000
 ```

+As an extra challenge, you can also create a program which creates an array which stores the first 50 perfect squares.

 ## 5. Bonus: guessing_game.go